Cuantos Mililitros Son 2 Oz

 2 fl oz * 29.5735 mL/fl oz ≈ 59.147 mL

-Therefore, 2 fluid ounces are approximately equal to 59.147 milliliters.
+Which means, 2 fluid ounces are approximately equal to 59.147 milliliters.
 For most practical purposes, rounding this to 59.15 mL or even 59 mL is acceptable, depending on the level of precision required.

 The Importance of Precision: Context Matters

-• Medicine: In medical contexts, precision is paramount.
+• Medicine: In medical contexts, precision is critical.
 A slight variation in dosage can have significant implications.
 In such cases, using the more precise figure of 59.147 mL or following the instructions on the medication packaging is essential.

 • Scientific Experiments: Scientific experiments demand the highest degree of accuracy.
 The precise conversion factor should be used, and the appropriate significant figures maintained throughout the calculation.
 Rounding errors can lead to inaccurate results and invalidate the experiment.